kaBeech/tensort/README.md

 Since we have replaced Permutationsort with Magicsort (which is far more robust than Bubblesort or Exchangesort), we will adjust our adjudication within the Supersort SubAlgorithm.

-If Bubblesort and Exchangesort disagree, instead of running Magicsort right away, we check to see if they agree on the Top Bit.
-If they do, we run Magicsort on the input and use the results from that.

-The reason we check to see if Bubblesort and Exchangesort agree on the Top Bit is that based on our results, there is only about a 0.07% chance that they will agree on the incorrect Top Bit while disagreeing on the total results.
-This is due to the fact that these algorithms have only one result with a incorrect Top Bit ([1,3,2]) that they both return more than 1% of the time, so one of them has to return a rare result for this peculiar semi-agreement to occur.
+If Bubblesort and Exchangesort don't come to an agreement, we just use Magicsort.

-The reason that we don't check to see whether Magicsort agrees with any of the other algorithms is that we would end up using the results from Magicsort in all pass cases and fail cases.
+You might expect that we'd check to see whether Magicsort agrees with any of the other algorithms before just using its results, but even if we were to check we would end up using the results from Magicsort in all pass cases and all fail cases.

 ### A note on Robustsort and Bogosort